hashicorp/vault/website/source/docs/config/index.html.md

   "tcp" is currently the only option available.
 A full reference for the inner syntax is below.

+* `cache_size` (optional) - If set, the size of the read cache used by the physical storage subsystem will be set to this value, in bytes.
+  Defaults to 1048576 (1MB).

 * `disable_cache` (optional) - A boolean.
 If true, this will disable all caches within Vault, including the read cache used by the physical storage subsystem.
 This will very significantly impact performance.